devgeniem/wp-redis-group-cache/README.md

 ### More specific selection if a group should be excluded

 You can do a more direct check if a group should be exluded by using the `geniem/cache/no_group_cache` filter.
-_Note this is applied after the blacklist check, so if the group is already on the blacklist this wont be checked._
+_Note this is applied after the blacklist check, so if the group is already on the blacklist this will not be checked._

 ```php
 function no_group_cache( string $group, string $key ) : bool {